Hotspot Lending Policy

 Who Can Borrow a Hotspot?

 Any resident from a municipality certified in the State Aid to Public Libraries program by the Massachusetts Board of Library Commissioners is eligible to borrow a hotspot.
-Patron registration in the library system may be required.
+Patron registration in the library system is required.

-Hotspot borrowers must be 17 years old and in good standing with the library.
+Borrowers must be 17 years old or older and in good standing with the library.

 Only one hotspot is allowed per household.
+If you have a hotspot checked out from another library you must return it before borrowing a CPL hotspot.
 Each hotspot will support up to 10 connected devices.

 For How Long?

-Hotspots must be returned inside the Charlton Public Library (not in the outside drop box) and may not be checked out again for at least a 24-hour period.
+Items must be returned inside the Charlton Public Library at the main level circulation desk (not in the outside drop box) and may not be put on hold or checked out again for at least 48 hours.

 Loss Or Damage.

-Borrowing privileges will be revoked and the Hotspot will be disabled if not returned within 7 days of the due date.
+Borrowing privileges will be revoked and the hotspot will be disabled if not returned within 3 days of the due date.
+If a hotpot is returned more than 1 day late it will result in loss of hotspot borrowing privileges.

 Acceptable Use